Jump to Section:

 Standard Background Model Z-score formula:

-We recommend using a standard background model for samples without ERCC controls, or samples run on pipeline versions before 4.0.
+We recommend using a standard background model for samples without ERCC controls, or samples run on mNGS Illumina pipeline versions before 4.0.
 While we recommend using the mass-normalized background model for experiments where all samples and controls used ERCCs, it is possible to use standard background models for samples with ERCCs.

 Mass-normalized Background Models